zephyrproject-rtos/zephyr/doc/reference/data_structures/mpsc_pbuf.rst

 Using pairs for read and write indexes, available space is determined.
-If space can be allocated, temporary write index is moved and pointer to a space witing buffer is returned.
+If space can be allocated, temporary write index is moved and pointer to a space within buffer is returned.
 Packet header is reset.
 If allocation required wrapping of the write index, a skip packet is added to the end of buffer.
 If space cannot be allocated and overwrite is disabled then ``NULL`` pointer is returned or context blocks if allocation was with timeout.